7. “Could it be back?” — Chemo, Round 2

 In hindsight, I should have called someone to talk about how I, an emotional eater since childhood, felt about what had just happened.
 If I had, I would have hopefully admitted to being angry at the oncologist for not warning me in late September about the intense food cravings and the increased appetite that had tormented me since the first treatment.
 Who knew that they were typical side effects of endometrial cancer and true for ovarian and breast cancer as well?

 My post-weight loss persona, or “thin me,” also blamed the doctor’s “don’t diet during treatments” instructions for my current — and future — weight gain.
-Why could I no longer restrain myself when I shopped for groceries and/or others brought me food like I had prior to the surgery?
+Why could I no longer restrain myself when I shopped for groceries and/or others brought me food like I did prior to the surgery?
 The line My body needs the extra calories to help me keep up my strength had been a most welcome excuse whenever it happened.

 Curiously, I seemed to be the only one worried that my clothes would soon no longer fit.
 “If that is your biggest problem these days, you are laughing,” my clergy friend in Alberta said perceptively.
 She reminded me once again to be more patient with myself.
 “I’ll try,” I said.